onleetosh/homework-1/README.md

 ### 9. HTTPS

 What does the S stand for in HTTPS?
+Secure

 Why is HTTPS better than HTTP?
+HTTPS provides an extra layer of security because it uses SSL to move data

 Should all web pages use HTTPS?
+Yes

 ## Webpages